Skip to content

 2. Internal pre-tests

-Typical timing: 6 to 9 months for a complete 4G module, 8 to 12 months for a 5G module.
+Typical timing: several months for a complete 4G module, longer for a 5G module (indicative).

 • Correct module integration in product (antennas, supply, thermal)